patagonaa/surron-light-bee/bms_comm/README.md

 Full message dumps of the bike (sniffed at the battery BMS connection) are available under `dumps`

+My theory is, that the controller/ESC is the bus controller (only bus member that can send without being asked to), the battery responds to requests and the display only reads.
+Points in case:
+- responses (`47`) stop when battery is detached (requests and unsolicited messages keep on going)
+- unsolicited messages (`57`) contain the data received in the responses with a slight delay
+- unsolicited messages (`57`) contain multiple parameters (like battery percentage, battery voltage, status, etc.), which suggest those messages are aimed at the display.

 ## Commands
 ## `46` (Request)
 request for a value / list of values